DutchJavaDev/Raylib-Windows-Template/README.md

 Chocolatey will add Mingw32 to system path

 # Run
-Open a powershell terminal in the cloned repo and execute `.\CreateGame.ps1 mygamename`
+Open a powershell terminal in the cloned repo and execute `.\CreateGame.ps1 mygamename` Or right click for the windows option to execute with Powershell

-Then run `gcc main.c -o main.exe -O1 -Wall -std=c99 -Wno-miising-braces -I includes/ -L libs/ -lraylib -opengl32 -lgdi32 -lwinmm` to compile the game into a .exe file you can run
+Make some changes

+Execute `CompileGame.ps1`

+Run `main.exe`

 # How it works
 Creates a directory for your game, you can specify the name by running the script like this `.\CreateGame.ps1 mygamename` in a terminal